MadrHacks/snakeCTF2023-Writeups/crypto/little-errors-made-it-possible/writeup.md

 The problem is solvable only if errors are not so big, this is the reason why an error bound is supplied.

 ### Solution
-`A` is matrix of dimension 50 x 5
+- `A` is a matrix of dimension 50 x 5
-`b` is a vector of dimension 50 x 1
+- `b` is a vector of dimension 50 x 1
-`e` must be a vector of dimension 50 x 1
+- `e` must be a vector of dimension 50 x 1
-`s` must be a vector of dimension 5 x 1
+- `s` must be a vector of dimension 5 x 1

 There is more than one technique to solve this problem.
-The following we are presenting is the so called **Kannan's Embedding technique** which works fine in our case because the error_bound is small.
+The following we are presenting is the so called **Kannan's Embedding technique** which works fine in our case because the `error_bound` is small.

 The idea is to define a lattice $L'$ which contains the short vector `e`.
-We know that $$A\times s \approx b$$.
+We know that $A\times s \approx b$ because `e` is very short.
 Our objective is to find a vector `b'` in the lattice closed to `b`.
 We can proceed in two ways:
 - finding `e`, then subtracting `e` from `b`
 - directly finding `b'`

 By using the embedding techinque we are going to find the error vector `e`.
 Call the error bound `M`.
-Let's create the matrix L in this way:
+Let's create the matrix $L$ in this way:

 $$
 \begin{bmatrix}